Ellenroad Ring Mill Engine House, Elizabethan Way

 Ellenroad Ring Mill Engine House, Elizabethan Way, Newhey, Rochdale, Greater Manchester OL16 4LG View on map

 Engine house, boiler house and 220 ft chimney are all that remain of the 1892 cotton spinning mill.
 Houses the world's largest steam mill engine and the 1841 Petrie Beam Engine built for Whitelees Woollen Mill.

-In steam 1st Sunday each month except January.
-Open for static viewing Sunday and Tuesday 10.am - 3.0pm or by appointment.
+In Steam the 1st Sunday of each month except January.
+Open for static viewing Sunday 10am -3pm.
+Tuesday 10am -3pm

 On A640 adjacent to junction 21 M62 beside Sun Chemical Co Ltd. Rail: Rochdale (approximately 3 miles).
 Bus: Regular bus service between Rochdale and Oldham Town centres.
 Metrolink: Manchester to Rochdale - alight at Milnrow or Newhey.

 Additional parking around the site on hard standing for 30 vehicles